Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: ONLINE CBF WITH UNCERTAINTY-AWARE ADAPTATION

+This closed-form characterization enables direct evaluation of the epistemic uncertainty without sampling or iterative numerical optimization, which is particularly beneficial for real-time onboard deployment.

+We leverage the neural network prediction only when the epistemic uncertainty is low.
+For a given embedded input~$X$~\eqref{eq:network_embedding}, the prediction is retained only if the computed JRD~$D(X)$ remains below a predefined threshold~$D_{\textup{thr}} \in \RealSpace_{>0}$:

-If the computed JRD exceeds a predefined threshold $D_{\textup{thr}} \in \RealSpace$, the corresponding input is deemed to be out-of-distribution and its prediction is discarded.
-This serves as our first \emph{``gate''} to ensure that only high-confidence predictions interpolating within the training data, rather than extrapolating far beyond them, are used to determine the local validity of the CBF parameter.
+If this condition is violated, the input is deemed out-of-distribution~(OOD), and its prediction is discarded.
+This serves as our first \emph{``gate''} to ensure that only high-confidence predictions interpolating within the training data are used to determine the local validity of the CBF parameter.